Students in lecture hall

 *please note that in order to be eligible to run for a role, the member must be a paid member (this does not apply for Volunteering Groups), and a student during the whole time they are in this position if elected.

-• It does not stop you from holding an AGM if you decide to do this: you can always host one so people can come forward to run for a position and explain why they want to run, but then the voting is moved online.
-Or you could have voting occur during your AGM.
+Running online elections does not stop you from holding an AGM if you decide to do this: you can always host one so people can come forward to run for a position and explain why they want to run, but then the voting is moved online.
+Just make sure that everyone is treated fairly.

 An Annual General Meeting (AGM) is where you and your members can discuss anything, whether it is an idea for a future event, feedback on the year, or a general concern.
 If you have a Constitution, this is where changes to it can be proposed and voted on (see more information below).